ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

      You should be a **Master User** to enable VPN access or contact your master user for access.
      {:tip}
 2. Obtain your VPN Access credentials in [your profile page](https://control.softlayer.com/account/user/profile).
 3. Log in to the VPN through [the web interface](https://www.softlayer.com/VPN-Access) or preferably use your local workstation with a VPN client for [Linux](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-linux), [macOS](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-mac-os-x-1010) or [Windows](https://knowledgelayer.softlayer.com/procedure/ssl-vpn-windows).

-Use the FQDN of a single data center VPN access point from the previous of the form vpn.xxxnn.softlayer.com.
+Use the FQDN of a single data center VPN access point from the previous of the form *vpn.xxxnn.softlayer.com* as the Gateway address.{tip}

 ### Check account permissions